Is Drupal a good CMS for Education organizations?

 Supportive open-source community

-It is no secret that, for open source projects, strong community support ensures regular software updates and ongoing feature innovation.
+It is no secret that, for open-source projects, strong community support ensures regular software updates and ongoing feature innovation.
 Besides software benefits, a strong community generates user benefits from peer collaboration and support.
 There are many existing Drupal groups that are dedicated to promoting the use of Drupal for education websites.
 If you can't find an existing group to join that suits your particular needs, the Drupal community makes it really easy to start one yourself.
 As noted above, the roles of teachers, parents, and siblings have expanded in digital learning.
 A supportive special-purpose community can provide the needed training and mentoring for them to fulfill their expanded roles.

-Lower total cost of ownership
+The lower total cost of ownership

 Drupal is free and open source: anyone can use and change the software without paying a license fee.
 The caveat is that institutions lacking in-house I.T. resources need to outsource the work related to software customization and installation of major updates.
-Free community resources such as support forums, on-line training, and third-party modules also contribute to the lowering of the overall cost of ownership of Drupal.
-The savings generated can be allocated back to improve the quality of on-line education in other areas.
+Free community resources such as support forums, online training, and third-party modules also contribute to the lowering of the overall cost of ownership of Drupal.
+The savings generated can be allocated back to improve the quality of online education in other areas.

 Summary & conclusion